top of page

 Taffy(pouting): And a longer chain!

-H: The drink of gods!
+H: The drink of the gods!

 Susan: Alas Sirs! your brains are gone where once your wit, perchance, hath shone as previously this eve